 Guernsey

-Floating in the English Channel between England and France sits the small island of Guernsey, one of the most underrated countries you must visit.
-A small marine town, its streets and harbors are lined with maritime and political history.
+Floating in the English Channel between England and France sits the small island of Guernsey.
+It’s not technically one of the most underrated countries you must visit, but rather, a Crown dependency, one time a part of France.

 Guernsey is a perfect destination for a 1-2 day trip when visiting its neighboring countries.
-There are many short island hopper flights available, and taxis can be arranged from the airport to the center of town.ย ย
+There are many short island hopper flights available, and taxis can be arranged from the airport to the center of town.

 There are plenty of rural and scenic drives one can take, but I highly recommend Guernsey’s coastal views.
 If staying for multiple days, there are various beaches within a short drive.